ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-chassis-replacement.md

 <properties
-   pageTitle="更換 StorSimple 裝置上的底座 | Microsoft Azure"
-   description="描述如何移除並更換 StorSimple 主要機箱或 EBOD 機箱的底座。" services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Replace the chassis on a StorSimple device | Microsoft Azure" description="Describes how to remove and replace the chassis for your StorSimple primary enclosure or EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"